-Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.
+Premier Dining includes a full English breakfast and four course dinner silver served at your seat.

-First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.
+First Class includes morning tea or coffee with a bacon/breakfast roll, a Danish pastry and an afternoon service of tea or coffee with a savoury of the day followed by a scone with butter and jam.

-Standard Class includes a reserved seat at a table for four.
+Standard Class includes a reserved seat usually at a table for four.